 Since then, things have changed quite a bit.
-I ran into a SoFi employee at a pub one night, and over a beer he gave me a much clearer picture.
+I ran into a SoFi employee at a financial blogger conference one night, and over a beer he gave me a much clearer picture.
 I read about the history of the company and then talked to cofounder Dan Macklin about what they are up to now.
 It started to get more interesting and I put the idea into my list of draft articles.
 More emails came in so I figured we should ask the readers about their own experiences via informal quizzing on Twitter and Facebook.
 There is also a detailed discussion of experiences right here on the MMM Forum.
 Out of those who successfully refinanced, the results look good.

 Why Would you Refinance a Student Loan?

 I don’t get excited about lower monthly payments, loan forgiveness, or any other financial frills.
 I also don’t think anyone should borrow money for a wedding, vacation, or car, regardless of the rate.
 But for any debt you are currently stuck with, I do want you to end up with the lowest possible interest rate.
 You combine this with the making the largest possible monthly payment to destroy the loan in the shortest possible time, and thus escape from your Debt Emergency very quickly and move on to build real wealth.